decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/basic-scid.png" alt="identifier" border="0" width="600">

 #### How does KERI look like?
-This is most probably the form in which you might get to see KERI:
+This is most probably the form in which you might get to see KERI (just as an example!):
 ```
 BDKrJxkcR9m5u1xs33F5pxRJP6T7hJEbhpHrUtlDdhh0
-this the bare bones _identifier_
+<- this the bare bones _identifier_

 did:un:BDKrJxkcR9m5u1xs33F5pxRJP6T7hJEbhpHrUtlDdhh0/path/to/resource?name=secure#really
-this is _a call to resolve_ the identifier on the web
+<- this is _a call to resolve_ the identifier on the web
 ```

 #### How is KERI an overlay?